8 Financial Goals You Should Have For 2023

 Posted on February 1, 2021 in Money

 The COVID 19 pandemic has caused ripple effects that will be felt for decades in just about every single aspect of day-to-day life.
 The economy and financial world were not spared and in some ways were affected even harder.
-As life slowly begins to return to normal, we can start to look toward a potentially brighter future.
+As life returns to a new normal, we can start to look toward a potentially brighter future.
 The world is becoming more stable, and the time to start rebuilding is here.
-It’s time to start setting some financial goals for 2022.
+It’s time to start setting some financial goals for 2023.

 The first step in the process of achieving and maintaining financial stability is to create a budget.
 Every cent coming in and leaving your possession needs to be accounted for and documented.
 One of the more popular methods is the 50/30/20 principle, where the goal is to have 50% of your income budget for necessities (such as housing, utilities, and transportation), with 30% budgeted for wants (eating out, entertainment and clothing) and 20% budgeted for repaying debts and savings.
 This method may not work best for everyone depending on income, rent, and other details, but it can give you a rough idea of what your finances should look like when making your budget.

 Now that your funds are accounted for, it’s time to trim some of the fat.
 The more unnecessary and wasteful spending you eliminate, the more money you will have to accomplish other goals.
 A common method is to itemize recurring payments and create a list ranking them in order of importance.
 Necessities like food and shelter would naturally be at the top, while luxuries like a cable bill or gym membership should fall much lower on the list.
 The question to keep in mind is, “Do I need this, or do I just want this?”
 Refer to the 50/30/20 method mentioned above: If you are spending 30% of your monthly income on wants, then you will have plenty of opportunities to save more money.

 Some common examples of trimming daily and monthly expenses would be:

 - Cooking at home instead of dining out